spraakbanken/korp-geo/README.md

 # geokorp

-angular module for map view in Korp and Litteraturbanken
+~~angular module for map view in Korp and Litteraturbanken~~

-## how to build

-1. `yarn`
-2. `yarn build`

-Files in `dist` will be updated and changes should be committed
+This code has been moved into Korp, see issue https://github.com/spraakbanken/korp-frontend/issues/359